Looking for information on how to travel from Dubai to Oman by road?

 It’s not technically illegal to bring small quantities of alcohol with you across the border, but I wouldn’t recommend doing this, to avoid any issues with customs.
 (And if you do, keep it hidden.)

 It’s obvious, but don’t drink and drive.
-Both countries have a zero-tolerance limit (with stiff penalties), and you are likely to be breathalysed if involved in an accident.
+Both countries have a zero-tolerance limit (with stiff penalties issued by the Royal Oman Police), and you are likely to be breathalysed if involved in an accident.

 Make sure your medical travel insurance covers you whilst in Oman.
 Policies that cover the UAE probably also cover Oman, but it’s always worth checking.